LUC-Intro-to-Web-Development/CPST342_Lab2/README.md

 2. Test to see if you properly implemented the route by starting server and navigating to the contact page.

 ### Step 5 - Passing Data from client to Server + Using request and response parameters.
 1. Open the **[contact.html]** page and locate the action attribute in the form and change the value to **"/submit"**.
-You html code should look similar to what is below.  and add the square brackets listed below.  **Be careful not to confuse user.js with users.json**
+You html code should look similar to what is below.  and add the square brackets listed below.
 	```html
 	   <form action="/submit" method="GET">
 	```